Glossier Dropped A New Balm Dotcom — & It's The Perfect Your-Lips-But-Better Tint

 Advertisement

-Of course, because it's Berry balm — as opposed to a similarly-coloured lipstick, like the Glossier Play Vinylip in Bank — the Berry Balm Dotcom is colour in its sheerest possible form.
-The bold, plummy purple that comes straight out of the tube might seem intimidating, but because it's made primarily with hydrating emollients, like beeswax and castor-seed oil, the colour immediately sheers out to a soft, glossy tone once rubbed into lips.
+Of course, because it's Berry balm — as opposed to a similarly-colored lipstick, like the Glossier Play Vinylip in Bank — the Berry Balm Dotcom is color in its sheerest possible form.
+The bold, plummy purple that comes straight out of the tube might seem intimidating, but because it's made primarily with hydrating emollients, like beeswax and castor-seed oil, the color immediately sheers out to a soft, glossy tone once rubbed into lips.
 It's like you just polished off a grape popsicle — or two glasses of pinot noir under the stars on a summer night.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.